5.

 In 1929, Charles was re-elected, but he never served

-any part of the new term, because he was appointed Common Pleas judge
+any part of the new term, because in November before the new City Attorney term was to begin, he was appointed Common Pleas judge

-and in the election that followed, he was re-elected without opposition,
+and in the election that followed, Charles was re-elected without opposition,

 both times receiving large complimentary votes.
 He continued as Common